4SAGE

 and then start the design interview at Level 0.

 Your AI sets up a version-controlled project on your computer.
-Every decision is saved in structured files you can review, share, and revise.

 🔧 Developer